shepherd92/personal_website/content/_index.md

           date_start: '2016-03-01'
           date_end: '2018-05-14'
           description: |2-
+              * Analyzed response times of distributed systems to **optimize load-balancing strategies**.
+              * Implemented **performance-critical algorithms** for Smart Services Routers.
-              * **Designed response time-based load-balancing algorithms** for distributed systems, improving efficiency though quantitative optimization.
+          # * **Designed response time-based load-balancing algorithms** for distributed systems, improving efficiency though quantitative optimization.
-              * **Coordinated a team of 8** as a deputy of the product owner
+          # * **Coordinated a team of 8** as a deputy of the product owner
     design:
       columns: '2'
   - block: collection